Working with Elephants

-Creating and maintaining a good working relationship with the elephants is a key part of the mahout’s job.
-This ensures the safety of the mahouts, elephants and our visitors.
+Creating and maintaining a good working relationship with the elephants is a key part of the job of the Kwan-chaang (the elephant’s carer, sometimes called a mahout).
+This ensures the safety of the Kwan-chaang, elephants and our visitors.

-A mahout is an elephant rider, trainer or keeper.
-Traditionally, a mahout starts out as a boy, when he is assigned an elephant by his family.
+A Kwan-chaang is an elephant rider, trainer or keeper.
+Traditionally, a Kwan-chaang starts out as a boy, when he is assigned an elephant by his family.
 The bond often remains throughout their lives.
 This trusting and intimate connection is crucial for a good working relationship.
-Being a mahout is a challenging and time-consuming job.
-Looking after an elephant means first of all ensuring the elephant’s physical health and wellbeing.
-On a daily basis, a mahout has to check the elephant’s feet, teeth, skin and stool.
+Being a Kwan-chaang is a challenging and time-consuming job.
+Looking after an elephant means first of all ensuring the elephant’s physical health and well-being.
+On a daily basis, the Kwan-chaang has to check the elephant’s feet, teeth, skin and stool.
 While elephants have very tough immune systems, they are prone to constipation, which can be fatal.
-A mahout also needs to wash and scrub his elephant every day.
-In order to ensure a varied diet, the mahouts take the elephants outside the park every day, where they can graze with the other elephants in the surrounding fields.
-In the park, they mainly eat pineapple leaves, bananas, sugar cane and other plants.
+A Kwan-chaang also needs to wash and scrub his elephant every day.
+In order to ensure a varied diet, the Kwan-chaang take the elephants outside the Park every day, where they can graze with the other elephants in the surrounding fields.
+In the Park, they mainly eat pineapple leaves, bananas, sugar cane and other plants.

 The Guide (ankus)